-If you mailed a tax amendment, you should wait three weeks before checking your amended tax return status
+If you mailed a tax amendment, generally you should wait 10-12 weeks before checking your amended tax return status

-Amended returns typically take 8-12 weeks for the IRS to process, so you should wait at least 8 weeks before checking on the status of your tax refund.
-If it has been over 12 weeks since you filed your amendment and you have not received your refund, you should call the IRS at 1-800-829-1040 and speak to a customer service representative.
+Amended returns are currently taking up to 16 weeks (or 4 months) for the IRS to process, so you should wait at least 10-12 weeks before checking on the status of your tax refund.
+If it has been over 16 weeks since you filed your amendment and you have not received your refund, you should call the IRS at 1-800-829-1040 and speak to a customer service representative.
 Here's a tip for when you call: Press 1 (for English), press 0 (zero), press 0 (zero), and you should be able to talk to a live person at the IRS.
 The best time to reach the IRS is between 7-9 AM and 6-7 PM, Monday-Friday.

 Contact us Now and Get Premium Tax Support regarding your Tax Return on eFile.com.
 Work Directly with your Personal eFile.com assigned Taxpert.
 All your Tax Questions will be stored on your eFile.com Personal Support Page.
 Plus, we can schedule personal chat sessions with you.

 Get frequently used IRS Phone Numbers (e.g. Tax Refund Status, etc.)

 Did you get an unwanted email that looks like it's from the IRS or eFile.com?
 This identity theft process is called Phishing - yes, sounds like fishing.
 Please take immediate actions if you by mistake fell for this.